Is Licorice Helpful for IBS as well as GERD?

 As I have written here before, in addition to having IBS I have another digestive disorder: GERD.
 GERD is characterized by heartburn and reflux issues.

-About four years ago, in desperation to quell my GERD-related symptoms because mainstream medications like proton pump inhibitors (PPIs) were failing to get them under control, I turned to herbal supplements to see if they could offer me some much-needed relief.
+About 4 years ago, in desperation to quell my GERD-related symptoms because mainstream medications like proton pump inhibitors (PPIs) were failing to get them under control, I turned to herbal supplements to see if they could offer me some much-needed relief.
 I had read about something called chewable DGL tablets – which is essentially a form of licorice root.

 I remembered reading licorice was good for tummy troubles – including indigestion and irritable bowel issues like gas, bloating and diarrhea – in the past.
 When my IBS was very bad in my early 20s, I purchased some capsules of licorice extract, and I don't recall it helping me much (though I think I only took it a couple of times – I didn't like the aftertaste of it).